vectordotdev/timber-elixir/README.md

 ## Overview

 Timber for Elixir is an extension for the [Timber logging service](https://timber.io) that instantly makes your Elixir logs great.
-Without changing your logs, it captures crticial metadata and context, providing you with unparalleled insight into your app.
+It transparently captures crticial metadata and context, providing you with unparalleled insight into your app.
 Log better, solve problems faster, and produce higher quality Elixir apps.